ethiago/gitlab-monitor/CONFIGURATION.md

     // don't have their own configuration
     "*": {

-      // Used to search for branches (see https://docs.gitlab.com/ee/api/branches.html) "search": null,
+      // Used to search for branches (see https://docs.gitlab.com/ee/api/branches.html).
+Can be a single value or a array "search": null,

       // Include branches that match this RegExp